knottwill/sesame-finetune/blog.md

 In this blog post, we explored:

 - The model architecture, including the Mimi tokenizer and how it trains efficiently.
-- How to prepare and pre-tokenize a dataset for finetuning.
+- How to prepare and pre-tokenize a dataset for fine-tuning.
 - Implementation of efficient training with bucketed sampling and compute amortization.
 - Hyperparameter optimization using Optuna.

 Feel free to open issues on the GitHub repo if you run into any problems.
-Happy finetuning!
+Happy fine-tuning!